bcgov/castor/R/SpaDES-modules/forestryCastor/README.md

  if 'ge', the model sets the number of no harvest pixels = percentage*(total zone area) if 'le', the model sets the number of no harvest pixels = (1-percentage)*(total zone area)

-**total zone area is calculated by CLUS.
+**total zone area is calculated by Castor.

 Both {le, ge} set a no harvest flag to pixels that first meet the logic of the inequality statement and if there aren't enough pixels, the model sorts the remaining pixels in the zone according to the variable as either ASC with le or DESC with ge.